Abioye-E/LITA_PROJECT/README.md

   - RESULT INTERPRETATION; From the visualization above, the top selling product is Shoes with the total sales of 3.09 million which accounts for (29.16% of the total revenue).
 Followed by shirt which has the total sales of 2.45 million (23.14% of the total revenue)
 - TOP SELLING SERVICE IN CUSTOMERDATA
    ![power BI visualization 5](https://github.com/user-attachments/assets/6eb89297-e695-4948-81ca-24e3eaccef90)
   -  RESULT INTERPRETATION; From the visualization above, the top selling product is Basic subscriptiontype with the total sales of 75 million which accounts for (49.9% of the total revenue).
-Followed by premium subscriptiontype which has the total sales of 38 million (25.08% of the total revenue)
+Followed by premium subscriptiontype which has the total sales of 38 million (25.08% of the total revenue).

 - REGIONAL PERFORMANCE
     ![power BI visualization 3](https://github.com/user-attachments/assets/6ed6f1d4-b20e-4c41-8bea-6f25f601ef68)
     - RESULT INTERPRETATION; From the visualization above, South region has the highest sales(4.7millon) in the four regions followed by East region (2.5million) of the total revenue.